pip-webui/pip-webui-pictures/doc/UsersGuide.md

 ## <a name="avatar_edit"></a> pip-avatar-edit directive

 **pip-avatar-edit** directive similar to **pip-picture-edit** allows to upload a single image.
 The only difference is in URL on the server to upload image.
+This dialog requires **files** operation in standard REST API.

 ### Usage
 Todo: Add HTML snippet to demonstrate the directive with all attributes